 Need a quick gift?
 How about a candle ring or wreath made with upcycled egg carton roses!
+This is an easy project with fantastic results.

 What you will need to make egg carton roses: